grntbg/sg-shop/README.md

 # sg-shop
-Standalone extension for the server; adding shop and melee features.
+Standalone extension for the server, adding shop and melee features.

 ### Credit to:
  - OxLemonxO (server dev)